enterprisemodules/ora_profile/REFERENCE.md

 This is a simple way to get started.
 It is easy to get started, but soon your hiera yaml become a nigtmare.
 Our advise is when you need to let puppet manage your Oracle profiles, to override this class and  add your own puppet implementation.
 This is much better maintainable and adds more consistency.

-### <a name="ora_profile--database--manage_thp"></a>`ora_profile::database::manage_thp`

-ora_profile::database::manage_thp

-As documented in Oracle support ALERT <https://support.oracle.com/epmos/faces/DocumentDisplay?id=1557478.1>, the class will disable Transparent HugePages on RedHat os family starting with version 6.

-When these customizations aren't enough, you can replace the class with your own class.
-See [ora_profile::database](./database.html) for an explanation on how to do this.

-See the file "LICENSE" for the full license governing this code.

 ### <a name="ora_profile--database--em_license"></a>`ora_profile::database::em_license`

 ora_profile::database::em_license